uwcart/mapstudy/doc/API.md

 #### map.interactions.reexpress

-		-"reexpress"-: { -"logging"- -"techniques"- }
+		-"reexpress"-: { -"logging"- }

 Reexpress interaction.
-For each visible data layer, allows the user to change the visual technique in which the `dataLayer` is expressed.
+For each visible data layer, allows the user to change the visual technique in which the `dataLayer` is expressed to any of the techiques listed in the layer's `techniques` array.

-#### map.interactions.reexpress.techniques

-			-"techniques"-: []

-An array of `technique` objects, with the same parameters of a `dataLayer`'s `technique` object.
-Must have at least one value to enable reexpression.
-It is not necessary to include the `dataLayer`'s `technique` object.

 #### map.interactions.resymbolize